-The ambassadors of The Western Thoroughbred are exceptional horsemen and horsewomen that ride and train Thoroughbreds in western disciplines.
-All of our ambassadors have diverse equestrian backgrounds but share a love for Thoroughbreds.
+The Ambassadors of The Western Thoroughbred are exceptional horsemen and horsewomen.
+They have diverse equestrian backgrounds but share a passion for Thoroughbreds.
+Ambassadors ride and train Thoroughbreds while upholding our mission to

 Melanie Lyell of Rutherford, TN.
 For as long as she can remember, horses have always been her #1 passion in life.
 Melanie grew up watching her uncle and cousin ride and couldn’t get enough horse time when she was with them.
 They both competed in barrel racing and she knew that is where her heart was.
 She started riding at age 12 at local saddle clubs and shows.
 She competed in High School Rodeo all 4 years and also entered some smaller local IPRA rodeos.
 She has qualified to go to NBHA World several times & finished 5th in barrel racing at the 2016 Thoroughbred Makeover.
 Since 2008 she has been helping her mother to start barrel horses for the public, in which some of them have gone on to have great futurity and derby years, and others have become nice open horses for their owners.
 They also do some bi-weekly & day barrel racing clinics.
 She was always the one who turned away from a Thoroughbred, because she followed the stereotypes that are out there.
 A couple years ago her best friend, Brittany Bennett, snuck off to KY and brought a War Horse home, named Seton Hall.
 She watched her start him on the pattern and thought “maybe she isn’t as crazy as I thought’!
 He picked up everything so fast and was so athletic.
 She decided to give them a try and is sure glad she did.
 She credits Brittany & Seton for this journey she is on today.
 She owns a 9 year old mare, Runbridled aka “Grace, who is definitely her heart horse!
 Grace retired from racing in Oct 2015, with 25 starts & $10,325 won.
 Grace has been competing in barrel racing since the Makeover in 2016 and has went on to be a 1D / 2D horse and has won a couple of amateur rodeos.
 She says it’s funny when people tell her “they just can’t believe Grace is a Thoroughbred.”
 They say “she doesn’t look or act like one.”
 Melanie says she has just tried to treat her like any other horse she would train & compete on, because in the end that’s exactly what she is.
 Her breed doesn’t define her or limit her capabilities to be a performance horse.